 Until you send over your input for review and it comes back with notes, which you work on and send back a second draft in a completely new word doc.
 Then a portion of your input is added to another organisation’s input as it would work better in their section and before you know it there are hundreds of different versions of your input flying around.

 Until you start getting invites to meeting after meeting with different members of the consortium and the whole group to discuss issues you thought were resolved or provide updates you haven’t got because you’re spending all your time in meetings.

-Until the project lead has to bring together all the different versions of Word docs and Excel files into one format, make changes, and then make changes to the changes, and then make more changes to changes, until the task becomes a never-ending XXX.
+Until the project lead has to bring together all the different versions of Word docs and Excel files into one format, make changes, and then make changes to the changes, and then make more changes to changes, until the task becomes a never-ending process.

 On second thoughts, maybe framing it might not be the best idea… maybe just submit it and keep your fingers crossed.

 Or you could consider approaching it like an agile project and put together a bid befitting of the consortium submitting it, including: